l) Provisions

 The Company has an elaborate process for risk management.
 Major risks identified by the businesses and functions are systematically addressed through mitigating actions on a continuing basis.

-Credit risk is the risk that the counterparty shall not meet its obligations under a financial instrument or customer contract, leading to a financial loss.
+Credit risk is the risk that the counterparty shall not meet its obligations under a financial instrument or customer contract, leading to a financial loss for the lender.
 Credit risk encompasses of both, the direct risk of default and the risk of deterioration of the creditworthiness as well as concentration of risks.
-Credit risk arises primarily from financial assets such as loan receivables, investment in equity shares, balances with banks and other receivables.
+Credit risk arises primarily from financial assets such as loan receivables, investment in securities, balances with banks and other receivables.

-Financial instruments that are subject to concentration of credit risk principally consist of investments, cash and cash equivalents, bank deposits and other financial assets.
-None of the financial instruments of the Company result in material concentration of credit risk.
+Financial instruments that are subject to concentration of credit risk principally consist of investments, bank deposits and other financial assets.
+The policies of the Company are framed in a manner that ensure that none of the financial instruments where the Company has invested result in material concentration of credit risk.

 Loans

-The Company is a rural focused NBFC-MFI with a geographically diversified presence in India and offer income generation loans under the joint liability group model, predominantly to women from low-income households in Rural Areas.
-Further, as we focus on providing micro-loans in Rural Areas, our results of operations are affected by the performance and the future growth potential of microfinance in rural India.
+The Company is a rural focused NBFC-MFI with a geographically diversified presence in India and offers income generation loans under the joint liability group model, predominantly to women from low-income households in rural areas.
+Further, as we focus on providing micro-loans in rural areas, the results of our operations are affected by the performance and the future growth potential of microfinance in rural India.
 Our clients typically have limited sources of income, savings and credit histories and our loans are typically provided free of collateral.
 Such clients generally do not have a high level of financial resilience, and, as a result, they can be adversely affected by declining economic conditions and natural calamities.
 In addition, we rely on non-traditional guarantee mechanisms rather than tangible assets as collateral, which may not be effective in recovering the value of our loans.

-The criteria of default, significant increase in credit risk and stage assessment is mentioned in note 3 (e) of the significant accounting policies.
+The criteria of default, significant increase in credit risk and stage assessment is mentioned in note 3 (j) of the material accounting policies.
 The below discussion describes the Company's approach for assessing impairment.

 A) Probability of default (PD)